frolovilya/PhonoPhoenixBlog/_posts/2025-03-01-what-is-phono-phoenix.markdown

 I've been DJing, collecting vinyl, and owning a pair of Technics SL 1210 MK2 turntables since 2010, all while being an electronics enthusiast.
 In my personal restoration projects, I document and share the process of working on audio electronics repair through this blog, providing useful details along the way.

-In the shop <i>(coming soon...)</i> I offer high-quality 3D-printed spare parts, upgrades and accessories for DJ and Hi-Fi electronic devices.
-Using professional 3D printing equipment and the best engineering filaments.

 Repair services are not offered at this moment.
+Licensing is in progress.